rerun-io/rerun/docs/content/howto/dataframe-api.md

 view = view.using_index_values(range(0, 1_000_000, 1_000_0000_000))
 ```

 In this case, the view will return rows in multiples of 1e6 nanoseconds (i.e. for each millisecond) over a period of one second.
 A precise match on the index value is required for data to be produced on the row.
-For this reason, a floating point second API is again not provided for this feature.
+For this reason, a floating point version of this method is not provided for this feature.

 Note that this feature is typically used in conjunction with `fill_latest_at()` (see next paragraph) to enable arbitrary resampling of the original data.

 ### Filling empty values with latest-at data

 By default, the rows returned by the view may be sparse and contain values only for the columns where a logging event actually occurred at the corresponding index value.
 The view can optionally replace these empty cells using a latest-at query.
 This means that, for each such empty cell, the view traces back to find the last logged value and uses it instead.
 This is enabled by calling the `fill_latest_at()` method:

 ```python
 view = view.fill_latest_at()